Sreejith-nair511/Baymax-health-companion/README.md

 ## Overview

-Tadashi AI is a comprehensive healthcare companion application that combines the caring nature of Disney's Baymax with modern AI technology.
-Built with Next.js and TypeScript, it provides users with personalized health advice, symptom checking, and wellness tracking capabilities.
+Tadashi AI is India's first comprehensive health management companion that combines the caring nature of Disney's Baymax with modern AI technology.
+Built with Next.js and TypeScript, it provides users with personalized health advice, symptom checking, wellness tracking, and a complete suite of 12 health management tools.

+**🎉 Now in Open Beta - Special Release for Indian Users with 13 Language Support!**

 ## Features